thisdot/starter.dev/starters/next-routing-chakra-ui/README.md

 ## Commands

-### How format the entire project with Prettier
+### How to format the entire project with Prettier

-`yarn run format:fix` will run Prettier on all files in the project and fix all formatting issues.
+`yarn run format:fix` will run Prettier on all files in the project and fix any formatting issues.
 In the root directory, there is a `.prettierrc.json` file which sets the Prettier configurations.

 ## Kit Organization / Architecture